1tchy/java9modular/Readme.md

 It contains (almost) all the same classes plus a (generated) module-info exporting all packages.

 ## Getting more artifacts
 I would like to supply more artifacts, but I guess I will not have time for it.
-However I would be happy to accept some pull requests!
+However, I would be happy to accept some pull requests!
 Please feel free to send me one:

 1. Checkout project
 1. Duplicate an existing Maven sub-module